How to Acid Wash Your Pool—In Eight Easy Steps

 5. Start the Acid Wash

 Next come the pool walls.
-Starting at the shallow end of the pool, wet the surface, add the acid mixture, let it run down the wall, and have your friend scrub it down behind you as you move ahead.
+Starting at the shallow end of the pool, wet the surface, add the acid mixture, let it run down the pool wall, and have your friend scrub it down behind you as you move ahead.
 Then, let the mixture sit for 60 to 90 seconds, and rinse it off.
 Add soda ash to the walls, and rinse it off.

 6. Stay Safe Throughout the Process